 The rest of this paper is organized as follows.
-The background knowledge for this paper is provided in Section 2, and an abstract anonymous routing protocol is presented in Section 3.
-In Section 4, we build performance and security models of anonymous routing in DTNs.
-The implementation issue is discussed in Section 5.
-Numerical and simulation results under various conditions are compared in Section 6.
-Discussion remarks are provided in Section 7.
-Section 8 reviews the existing works for DTN routing and anonymous communications.
-Section 9 concludes this paper.
+The background knowledge for this paper is provided in Section II, and an abstract anonymous routing protocol is presented in Section III.
+In Section IV, we build performance and security models of anonymous routing in DTNs.
+Numerical and simulation results under various conditions are compared in Section V. Section VI reviews the existing works for DTN routing and anonymous communications.
+Section VII concludes this paper.